Rubén Santantonín: Later career and death

 However, while his name is credited to this exhibition, the reaction of the press attributed sole authorship of La Menesunda to Minujin, provoking him into an existential crisis.
 Due to this, Santantonín ended his career as an artist by closing his “painter-construction” phase.
 Shortly before his untimely death in April 1969, Santantonín lit a bonfire and burned almost all of his Arte-cosas artwork.
 This act of destruction has been interpreted as a gesture of despair prompted by his disappointment at the media’s reaction in his artistic work.
 Although at the time Santantonín felt like he had failed as an artist, this could be seen as a punishment through which he felt like society was not worth viewing his artwork in the future.
 Presently, because there are few remaining pieces, collectors, members of the art market, and various Latin institutions are searching in vain for what is left behind or hidden.
 As for now, there are less than ten pieces known to be left behind, and it is uncertain if any more than this number remain.

-Ironically, this act of destruction by Santantonín left a legacy that can be read as one of the many symbolic gestures signaling that the “adventure of the sixties” was coming to an end.
+Santantonín act of destruction is often viewed as one of the many symbolic gestures signaling that the “adventure of the sixties” was coming to an end.
 Santantonín’s unconventional behavioral pattern that his noncommercial art conveyed contained traces that anticipated and encouraged the future Conceptual art movement.